Best Sunscreen for Fishing 2024: UPF Shirts, Sun Gloves, and Reef-Safe SPF

 Fishing means hours in direct sunlight, often on reflective water that amplifies UV exposure.
 Skin cancer is the most common cancer in the US, and anglers are in a high-risk category.
 The good news: the right gear makes all-day sun protection easy and comfortable.
 Here's what actually works on the water.

-Some links in our gear reviews may be affiliate links — we always disclose when they are.
+Some links are affiliate links — we disclose them and earn a small commission at no cost to you.
 We never accept payment for favorable coverage.
-If something isn't worth your money, we'll say so.
+If something isn't worth your money, we say so.

 Simms SolarFlex Hoodie